omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 f <- nested()
 ```

 Since `f` was defined inside the evaluating environment of `nested`, its `environment(f)` will be that environment.
-When we call it, it will therefore be able to see the local variable `y` from `nested`.
+When we call it, it will, therefore, be able to see the local variable `y` from `nested`.
 It doesn't refer to that, but we can change this by modifying its formals

 ```{r}
 formals(f) <- list(x = quote(y))
 f
 ```

 Here, we have to use the function `quote` to make `y` a name.
-If we didn't, we would get an error or we would get a reference to a `y` in the global environment.
-In function definitions, default arguments are automatically quoted to turn them into expressions, but when we modify `formals` we have to do this explicitly.
+If we didn't, we would get an error, or we would get a reference to a `y` in the global environment.
+In function definitions, default arguments are automatically quoted to turn them into expressions, but when we modify `formals`, we have to do this explicitly.

 If we now call `f` without arguments, `x` will take its default value as specified by `formals(f)`, that is, it will refer to `y`.
-Since this is a default argument it will be turned into a promise that will be evaluated in `f`'s evaluation environment.
-There is no local variable named `y` so R will look in `environment(f)` for `y` and find it inside the `nested` environment.
+Since this is a default argument, it will be turned into a promise that will be evaluated in `f`'s evaluation environment.
+There is no local variable named `y`, so R will look in `environment(f)` for `y` and find it inside the `nested` environment.

 ```{r}
 f()
 ```

-Just because we modified `formals(f)` in the global environment we do not change in which environment R evaluates promises for default parameters.
+Just because we modified `formals(f)` in the global environment, we do not change in which environment R evaluates promises for default parameters.
 If we have a global `y`, the `y` in `f`'s formals still refer to the one in `nested`.

 ```{r}
 y <- 2
 f()
 ```

-Of course, if we actually provide `y` as a parameter when calling `f` things change.
-Now it is will be a promise that should be evaluated in the calling environment, so in that case we get a reference to the global `y`.
+Of course, if we provide `y` as a parameter when calling `f` things change.
+Now it will be a promise that should be evaluated in the calling environment, so in that case, we get a reference to the global `y`.

 ```{r}
 f(x = y)